IamCOD3X/ModuleManager/README.md

 ### Original Thread
-Also check the app version released by the Neternel Team [NetErnel Addon](https://github.com/Neternels/AddonApp.git)
+Also check the app version released by the Neternel Team <br>
+[NetErnel Addon](https://github.com/Neternels/AddonApp.git)

 Also Thankyou @Neternel for the source code.